Skip to main content

 disable-discovery

-Disable the discovery service.
+Disable the discovery service

---disable-discovery
+-d, --disable-discovery

 disable-dns-discovery

-Disable the DNS discovery.
+Disable the DNS discovery

 --disable-dns-discovery